PrakharenkaYauhen/chrome-extension/README.md

-Chrome extension replacing a new tab of a screen in Crome Browser with weather vidget etc.
+Chrome extension replacing a new tab of a screen in Chrome Browser with weather vidget etc.